CicadaSeventeen/grub-default-title-kernel/README.md

 # grub-default-title-kernel
-A Patch of `grub.d/10_linux` to make it possible to set REAL DEFAULT kernel version for grub2.
+A Patch/trick of `grub.d/10_linux` to make it possible to set REAL DEFAULT kernel version for grub2.
 I call it `title version` because it is the first options in the grub2 menu.

 ## Usage:
-1. Replacing `/etc/grub.d/10_linux` by the file here.
+1. Copying `09_default_title_kernel` into `/etc/grub.d/`.

 2. Editing `/etc/default/grub` ( or `/etc/default/grub` according to your distro ), adding like
 ```